 There are four types of beef parts suitable for sukiyaki.

-- Rib eye roll - considered one of the finest cuts for sukiyaki.
+- Rib eye roll – considered one of the finest cuts for sukiyaki.
 Has a good balance of fat and lean meat with beautiful marbling.
-The fat melts easily into the sauce contributing to a rich and flavourful taste.
+The fat melts easily into the sauce, contributing to a rich and flavourful taste.

 - Chuck eye roll - High fat content with fine marbling (although not as much as rib eye) makes chuck eye an ideal part for sukiyaki.
 Also often used for shabu shabu and yakiniku (grilled meat).

-- Round - a leaner option for people who don't enjoy fatty meats.
-Cooking time should be reduced to prevent the meat becoming too tough.
+- Round – a leaner option for people who don’t enjoy fatty meats.
+Cooking time should be reduced to prevent the meat from becoming too tough.

 Whichever cut of beef you use, the meat must be thinly sliced for sukiyaki.
 If you can't buy meat already cut thin, you can partially freeze a block (until firm, not frozen) and slice it thinly yourself at home.